Godot-Languages-Support/godot-lang-support/README.md

    New, maintained binding to GDExtension.

 1. ### [GDScript](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/index.html) 💍 🧬 🔌 ⚙️
    GDScript is actively maintained, documented and is stable.
-It is the primary language, has the most tutorials online, and deep Godot editor support.
+It is the primary language in the Godot ecosystem, has the most tutorials online, and deep Godot editor support.
    Can be extended with [Golden Nugget](https://monnef.gitlab.io/golden-gadget/features).

 1. ### [Haxe](https://github.com/SomeRanDev/reflaxe.GDScript) 👥 🔌 🏄